nirala-mehul/whistle-blower/README.md

 We have included 2 challenge-based tutorials as part of your codespace, to help you learn and experiment.

-The first one explores the [Petition example application](tutorial/petition-example-application.md), showing how to collect signatures for showing interests in making specific changes in the world.
+The first one explores the [Whistleblower example application](tutorial/whistleblower-example-application.md), showing how to collect signatures for showing interests in making specific changes in the world.
 The application consists of a smart contract written in Rust and a web frontend written in TypeScript.